 How to contact us about parking permits

-If you have questions about applying for or renewing a parking permit, please contact our customer contact team on 020 8354 5500 or email@example.com
+If you want to apply for a parking permit or have questions about applying for or renewing a parking permit, please contact our contact team on 020 8354 5500 or email@example.com

 Parking charge notices

-To pay or appeal against a fixed penalty notice, please contact our parking contractor.
-You can find their contact details on the fixed penalty notice, or on parking control signs at the property.
+To pay or appeal against a penalty charge notice, please contact our parking contractor.
+You can find their contact details on the penalty charge notice, or on parking control signs at the property.